-For our first installment, I’m interviewing FOLX clinician Kaity Stewart (they/them) PMHNP-BC CNM and drawing upon their prior experience working in reproductive health.
-Particularly, we’re diving into how abortion (whether it’s a surgical/medical abortion or via an abortion pill) can affect your sex life in the recovery period.
-Here’s what you need to know.
+An interview with FOLX clinician Kaity (they/them) PMHNP-BC CNM draws upon their prior experience working in reproductive health.
+Particularly, we dive into how abortion (whether it's a surgical/medical abortion or via an abortion pill) can affect your sex life in the recovery period.

 How long after an abortion can you have sex?

-There isn’t any medical consensus on when it’s safest or recommended to have sex after an abortion.
-The “general” guideline used to be after two weeks or until vaginal bleeding has stopped, but there isn’t any existing clinical evidence to support this.
-There’s stigma around having sex while bleeding, which is likely where this guidance came from.
-However, most healthcare providers will agree that there isn’t a medical reason to avoid sex if you feel ready.
+There isn't any medical consensus on when it's safest or recommended to have sex after an abortion.
+The "general" guideline used to be after two weeks or until vaginal bleeding has stopped, but no clinical evidence exists to support this.
+There's a stigma around having sex while bleeding, which is likely where this guidance came from.
+However, most healthcare providers will agree that there isn't a medical reason to avoid sex if you feel ready.

-Some people will stop bleeding as a side effect very quickly after an abortion or have only a few days of bleeding.
+For some people, bleeding will subside quickly after an abortion or only last a few days.
 Some people will barely experience any bleeding, regardless of the type of abortion.
 With that said, bleeding is normal; typically, bleeding stops anywhere from two to six weeks after an abortion.

 Keep in mind that you can become pregnant again very quickly with your next menstrual cycle after an abortion, even if you're bleeding.
 It's possible to become pregnant again within two to four weeks after an abortion.

 If your goal is to avoid an unwanted pregnancy, I would always recommend some type of pregnancy prevention (like birth control pills or other forms) right away.
-This is often offered by abortion clinics at the time of your abortion if you want it.
+Abortion clinics often offer this at the time of your abortion if you want it.
 If someone has a surgical abortion and wants a longer-acting method like an intrauterine device (IUD), this can be placed in most scenarios at the same time as the procedure.
-Talk to your abortion provider (or follow-up with your primary care provider) for birth control options if that’s something you’re interested in.
+Talk to your abortion provider (or follow up with your primary care provider) for birth control options if that's something you're interested in.

 For those interested in discussing contraception with an LGBTQ+ competent clinician, book a virtual healthcare visit here with FOLX Health.